Trapigtrogen/Drawpp/README.md

 * More stuff to do with vector graphics and SVG shapes

 # Building
-Clone with `git clone https://gitlab.com/Trapigtrogen/graphics-library.git --recursive` to get the dependensies also\
+Clone with `git clone https://gitlab.com/Trapigtrogen/graphics-library.git` where ever you want. graphics-library folder will be downloaded.
-You can also update the submodule afterwards with `git submodule update --init`

 ## Automatic
 We provide scripts for building releases.\